8cH9azbsFifZ/hangboard/exercises/README.md

 # Exercises
-This directory contains the exercise files.
+This directory contains the exercise files and the corresponding classes for serving the timers.

 ## Add new exercises
++ Create a new JSON file for the exercise.